stu-bell/singalong/README.md

-Karoake/Singalong app for playing local mp3 files and displaying lyrics from local .txt or .lrc files
+Sing-along/karaoke app for playing local mp3 files and displaying lyrics from local .txt or .lrc files

 # TODO

-- Not auto starting scrolling, or auto fading to next song
-- update home page html instructions
-- _playlist.tsv instead of json, and sample download
+- playlist file to include times for auto start/end
 - zoom in/out events scale width and size of text
-- playlist file to include times for auto start/end
 - up/left Resets auto scroll timer for current line.
 Pressing twice moves to the previous line
+- update home page html instructions

+- sample tsv download
 - offline usage with service worker
+- Help text on the home page needs to scroll!

 # Dev